stanleycharles/AWS/AWS DMS Migration Project.md

 # AWS DMS Migration Project

-## How to transfer a web application or database securely on-premises into the AWS Cloud with Data Migration Services
+## How to transfer a web application or database securely on-premises into the AWS Cloud with Database Migration Services

 ![This is an image](https://github.com/stanleycharles/AWS/blob/main/AWS%20DMS%20Migration%20Project/AWS%20DMS%20Migration%20Diagram.png)